How To Pick The Best Gate Automation System For Your Unique Needs

 Many homeowners like discrete gate automation systems and articulated arm motors can be more obvious when installed.
 However, many have the control system built into one of the motors.

-These gate automation motors are mounted on the inside of gates so they’re not seem from the outside of closed gates.
+These motors for automatic gates are mounted on the inside of gates so they’re not seem from the outside of closed gates.

 In the event of power failure or mechanical breakdown, articulated arm motors can normally be released manually from outside the gate with an optional cable release system.

-All articulated arm gate operators are electric motors which can be either 230Vac or 24Vdc.
+All articulated arm gate operators are electric gate motors which can be either 230Vac or 24Vdc.

 All 24V and some 230V versions have obstacle detection.
 This means that the gates stop moving and some even reverse when they come into contact with an object during operation.